Participating oil dealers offer various service and payment options to fit your needs.

 Will Call Delivery

 This option requires you, the customer, to call your dealer for an oil delivery.
-Most dealers require 24 to 48 hours' notice and a minimum delivery of 150 gallons to guarantee the Green Energy Consumers price.
+Most dealers require 2 to 5 days' notice and a minimum delivery of 150 gallons to guarantee the Green Energy Consumers price.
 Unless you have a balance or credit with your dealer, you will also need to be at home when the delivery is made.
-We urge you not to let the level of oil in your tank drop below a quarter full before placing an order, particularly during periods of cold weather.
+We urge you to order before your tank guage reads one-quarter full, particularly during periods of cold weather.

 The dealer you are assigned will outline their terms and conditions for payment, but most offer three basic options: Billing, Cash On Delivery (COD), and Budget Plans.
 These options are described briefly below.